vseryakov/backendjs/README.md

 * Authentication is based on signed requests using API key and secret, similar to Amazon AWS signing requests.
 * Runs web server as separate processes to utilize multiple CPU cores.
 * Local jobs are executed by spawned processes
-* Supports socket.io/WebSockets connections and process them with the same Express routes as HTTP requests
+* Supports WebSockets connections and process them with the same Express routes as HTTP requests
 * Supports several cache modes(Redis, memcached, LRU) for the database operations.
 * Supports several PUB/SUB modes of operations using nanomsg, Redis, RabbitMQ.
 * Supports common database operations (Get, Put, Del, Update, Select) for all databases using the same DB API.